ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 `catch-effect` is a pragmatic solution born from modern effect research of algebraic effects and capabilities.
 However, `catch-effect` is the only abstraction that we have explored which cannot be graced with a sound api (capture checking).

-Thank you for reading, I hope that at least some of the ideas and abstractions presented in this article were of interest.
+Thank you for reading, I hope that at least some of the ideas and abstractions presented in this post were of interest.